 The MPH with a veterinary public health (VPH) concentration involves collaboration in public health professional preparation between the College of Veterinary Medicine and the MPH program in the College of Education, Health, and Human Sciences.
-The veterinary public health concentration is available only to veterinary students in the UT College of Veterinary Medicine, graduate veterinarians, and licensed veterinary medical technicians (LVMT).
+The veterinary public health concentration is available only to veterinary students enrolled in our DVM/MPH dual degree program, graduate veterinarians, and licensed veterinary medical technicians (LVMT).

 One health is the concept that animal, human and environmental health are linked, and recognition of this link has created a need for veterinarians with a level of knowledge and skills beyond those gained during their professional education.
 Findings of the National Research Council, reported in Workforce Needs in Veterinary Medicine (2012), emphasizes the national need for more veterinarians to work in public health, epidemiology, and food safety among other specialty areas.
 Needs and opportunities for veterinarians are expanding in organizations ranging from public agencies dealing with animal and human health, to agencies and corporations charged with food safety and security from the farm to the consumer level.
 The demand is increasing for veterinarians with additional education in food safety, food and animal production, zoonotic diseases, biosecurity, research methods and public policy.
 The veterinary degree alone is not enough to prepare veterinarians to meet these challenges and opportunities.
 A Master of Public Health (MPH) degree is an excellent and necessary addition to the DVM degree for those individuals wanting to make a career in public health and service.